ymurong/DSP/backend/README.md

 ## 1.virtualenv setup
 The following example use python 3.11.
 The version of python must be greater than 3.6.
+Make sure you run the following command in the backend directory so that the venv directory is in parallel with src directory.
 ```bash
 pip3.11 install virtualenv
 virtualenv venv --python=python3.11